Behind the Mask: The Rise of Leslie Vernon

 Starring: Nathan Baesel, Angela Goethals and Zelda Rubinstein

-This film starts with a young woman who works at a diner taking the trash out, she is played by Kate Miner.
+We start with Kelly (Kate Miner) who works at a diner.
+She is taking out the trash for the end of the shift.
 She props the door open with a brick.
-She thinks she sees someone in the shadows and then the door closes behind her.
+There is an uneasy feeling and she thinks she sees someone in the shadows.
+The door closes behind her.
 She flees around the building.

 The film then shifts a documentary film crew that we will be following.
-The woman doing the interviewing is Angela Goethals.
-The two guys behind the camera in her crew are Ben Pace and Britain Spellings.
+The woman doing the interview is Taylor Gentry (Angela Goethals).
+The two guys behind the camera in her crew are Doug (Ben Pace) and Todd (Britain Spellings).
 It should be pointed out that this film is telling us that Jason Voorhees, Freddy Kruger and Michael Myers are all real.
 They all have killed a lot of people and there is a new man that is going to join them, Leslie Vernon.
-The crew is doing a documentary on him as he stalks and kills his victim.
-We finally meet him and he’s played by Nathan Baesel.
+The crew is doing a documentary on him as he stalks and kills his victim in order to join their ranks.
+We then meet him and he’s played by Nathan Baesel.

 There is a legend in this town of Glen Echo.
 Leslie Vernon was killed by the citizens by throwing him over a waterfall to his death.
 Much like the other legends, he is back to get his revenge and claim his birthright.

-They sit down to do an interview with him to get more information and he is free with it.
-They ask him a question that he tells them he has to show them.
+They sit down to do an interview with him to get more information and he is fine with it.
+They ask him questions to get into the mind of a killer like this.
+To that he tells them he has to show them.
 They get into his vehicle and go to town.
 He explains how he chooses his victim.
 He looks for a virgin with a group of friends.
-He wants to have a good mix of tough and easy kills to help his numbers.
+There needs to be a good mix of tough and easy kills to help his numbers.
 He tells them though that he has already picked out his victim, or they’d be well behind schedule since it takes so much planning.

-I have to say that the first time I watched this, I loved that the film was stating that the many of the horror film legends were real and that they all know each other.
-On top of that, I love that they all follow a similar plan, which if you look at the films, it would make sense.
-I wasn’t a huge fan of this film the first time I saw it though, but after a second viewing, I have a much better appreciation for it.
-Now Baesel isn’t bad as the serial killer for this film.
-I love that he is nonchalant about everything and is happy to share with the crew.
-The death scenes aren’t too bad.
-I also really liked the twist in this film.
+I have to say that the first time I watched this I loved some of the aspects to this movie.
+One of the firs things is stating that the many of the horror film legends were real and that they all know each other.
+On top of that, I love that they all do follow a similar plan, which if you look at the films, would make sense.
+This movie does a really good job for me in setting the world that we are living in before peaking behind this curtain as I’ve said.